CS

 The current VW Amarok shares its platform with the Ranger (built in the same Ford South African plant) but Volkswagen tunes the chassis and styles the body its own way.
 The result is a more car-like driving experience than most utes, slightly softer ride, and a cabin that feels more passenger-vehicle than work-truck.

-Pricing starts at $55,990 for the Core dual-cab 4x4.
-The Style ($69k) and Aventura ($82k) trims layer on European luxury content.
+Pricing starts at $55,990 for the Core TDI405.
+The Style ($70,990 with the TDI600 V6, $71,990 with the TDI500) and Aventura ($81,990) trims layer on European luxury content.
 The Amarok is the natural choice if you want a ute that doesn't drive like a ute on the commute, but for absolute work-spec value, the Ranger you'd get for the same money is better-equipped.
 The W580 series Amarok with Walkinshaw-engineered upgrades is the off-road flagship.

 #8 Comfortable Daily: Nissan Navara

 The Nissan Navara has the most comfortable rear seat in the dual-cab segment thanks to its coil-spring rear suspension (most rivals use leaf springs).
 Touring families notice the difference immediately.
-Pricing starts at $42,990 for the SL 4x4 and runs to $69,990 for the loaded Pro-4X Warrior, which is the off-road flagship with PREMCAR-tuned suspension, all-terrain tyres and a lifted ride height (the original PREMCAR ute collaboration before Mitsubishi's Raider).
+The 4x2 grades have now been dropped from the local line-up, so pricing starts at $47,990 for the SL 4x4 and runs to $63,990 for the PRO-4X 4x4.
+Above that sits the PRO-4X Warrior, the off-road flagship with PREMCAR-tuned suspension, all-terrain tyres and a lifted ride height (the original PREMCAR ute collaboration before Mitsubishi's Raider).

 The catch: resale value lags the Toyota and Ford pack noticeably (around 45% at 5 years), and the 2.3L bi-turbo diesel is older tech than the latest competitors.
 For a family that uses the ute primarily as a daily commuter with occasional towing, the Navara comfort advantage matters more than the resale gap.